ircv3/ircv3-specifications/core/sts-3.3.md

 Clients not looking to confirm whether the server requests to be included in STS preload lists SHOULD ignore the presence of this key.

+If the client receives the `preload` key on a non-secure connection, it is invalid and MUST be ignored.

 Servers SHOULD verify whether the hostname provided to them via SNI is a hostname that is whitelisted for preloading by administrators to determine whether or not to advertise this key.